Matheus Nunes: International career

 On 8 August 2021, after living in the country for ten years, Nunes received his Portuguese passport.
 Late in that month, on his 23rd birthday, he was called up by Brazil national team manager Tite as one of nine replacements for the players based in the United Kingdom, for three 2022 FIFA World Cup qualifiers against Chile, Argentina and Peru; He refused the call, as he would have had to quarantine on return due not having the complete COVID-19 vaccination.
 Ultimately, Nunes decided not to represent his country of birth, after he was contacted by Portugal's national team manager Fernando Santos, who convinced him to represent Portugal.

 Nunes was called by Santos on 30 September 2021 for World Cup qualifiers against Luxembourg and a friendly with Qatar.
 He won his first cap on 9 October, starting the 3–0 friendly win over Qatar in the Algarve.
 He scored his first international goal the following 22 March in a 3–1 home win over Turkey in the semi-finals of the qualification play-offs.

 In October, he was named in Portugal's preliminary 55-man squad for the 2022 FIFA World Cup in Qatar, being included in the final 26-man squad for the tournament.

+On 3 June 2024, he was named in the squad for the UEFA Euro 2024, as a replacement to the injured Otávio, where Portugal was eliminated from the tournament by France in the quarter-finals, after losing 5–3 in a penalty shootout.